Bachelor of Applied Science

 - Once your application is complete, you will receive an admission decision in about 2 weeks.

-Feel free to contact the Islander Transition Center to schedule an appointment, if you have questions at any step of the process.
+Feel free to contact the Department of Undergraduate Studies to schedule an appointment, if you have questions at any step of the process.

 Program Contact Information: